Greg-T8/Notebook/topics/tools/powershell/practical-automation-with-powershell/ch6-making-adaptable-automations/index.md

 }
 ```

-If the registry check fails, then the following function will create the required key/value pair:
+If the registry check fails, then the following function will create the registry value.
+Remember when setting the registry that an item corresponds to a key (or folder) and an item property corresponds to the key's value/data pair.

 ```powershell
 Function Set-SecurityBaseline{